KristijanStosic/dj-events-frontend/README.md

 The Strapi backend can be found [here](https://github.com/KristijanStosic/dj-events-backend)

-Clone the repo above and run your backend
+Clone the repo above and run npm install.

 ### Maps